The challenges faced by expats vary depending on where in Switzerland they live.

 Finding somewhere to live

-Switzerland is a landlord’s market.
+Switzerland is a landlord's market.
 In the main cities, demand outstrips supply many times over.
-“There may be up to 60 applications per apartment,” says Jeronimo.
-“You need to make sure that your application is top of the pile.”
+“There can be more than 60 applications per flat,” says Fritze.

-“It’s also important to make sure you get good advice on the lease,” says Pierre Jeronimo.
-“For instance, if you want to leave an apartment in Switzerland, under a standard Swiss lease you have to give three months notice from the anniversary of you signing the lease.”
+“We also provide a comprehensive guide to Swiss tenancy laws,” she adds.
+“For instance, if you want to move out of an apartment in Switzerland, standard Swiss leases stipulate you need to give three months notice from the date of you signed the lease.”

 Visas and work permits

 If you're a citizen of an EU country, moving to Switzerland isn't like moving within the union.
 To complicate matters further, a referendum in 2014 backed putting further curbs on migration from the EU.
 These restrictions have yet to be implemented, they could well present further difficulties to expats from the EU in the future.

 Things are even tougher for people from outside the EU.
 Even those with a job and a rental contract have to grapple with quotas.
 This necessitates prior planning - and knowing what you're doing.

 “It's important to start the process months in advance since it can take quite a while for your application to be approved by the Ministry of Labour,” says Fritze.